electric-eloquence/fepper/README.md

 <a href="https://www.npmjs.com/package/fp-stylus" target="_blank">fp-stylus</a>
 extension and a fully-populated `source/_styles/src/stylus` directory.
 The Stylus files are written in the terse, Python-like, indentation-based syntax.
-However, the more verbose, CSS-like syntax (with curly braces, colons, and semi-colons) is perfectly valid as well.
+However, the more verbose, CSS-like syntax (with curly braces and semi-colons) is perfectly valid as well.

 The UI's viewport resizer buttons are dependent on the values in this file.
 The default values will configure the XX, XS, SM, and MD buttons to resize the